abdo69218/FactoryIo/README.md

 # FactoryIo
-a factory io projects Programming was done using the Ladder programming language at plc siemens
+A factory io projects Programming was done using the Ladder programming language at plc siemens